-Error getting the range of IP addresses from a request to view the audit trail.
+An error in defining the range of IP addresses from the request to view the audit log.

-Both end values of the range must be from the same family.
-IMiS[®]/Client has sent an incorrect range of values.
+Both sides of the range must be from the same family.
+An incorrect range value provided by IMiS®/wClient.

 ERR: "Can't move an entity into its own subtree."